Inflationary magnetogenesis of primordial magnetic fields with multiple vector fields: Summary and Discussion

-To discuss the effects of mutual-coupling further, we also consider strong mutual-coupling case.
-We found that a scale-invarint spectrum of magnetic be obtained in this case.
-However, when the spectrum of magnetic field is scale-invarint, then the energy density of electromagnetic field either increasing with inflation and lead to the backreaction problem or be diluted by inflation which means there no enought primordial magnetic field.
-On the other hand, if the spectrum of magnetic field is time independent, then the energy of electric field will increasing and lead to the backreaction problem.
+To discuss the effects of mutual-coupling further, we also consider the strong mutual-coupling case.
+We found that a scale-invariant spectrum of magnetic is obtained in this case.
+However, when the spectrum of the magnetic field is scale-invariant, then the energy density of the electromagnetic field either increases with inflation and leads to the backreaction problem or is diluted by inflation which means there is not enough primordial magnetic field.
+On the other hand, if the spectrum of the magnetic field is time-independent, then the energy of the electric field will increase and lead to the backreaction problem.

 In summary, in double-field models, if the self-coupling is constant, the mutual-coupling cannot generate enough primordial magnetic field and avoid the back-rection problem at the same time.
 Therefore the non-constant self-coupling is the necessary condition for double-field models of inflationary magnetogenesis.